it-at-m/ehrenamt-justiz/ehrenamt-justiz-backend/README.md

 | EWOSUCHEMITOM  |  ["clientrole_sachbearbeiter", "clientrole_sondersachbearbeiter",  "clientrole_administrator"] |
 | ONLINEBEWERBEN  |  not used  |

+PLEASE NOTE: To use the permissions, the backend must also be started with the ‘userinfo-authorities’ profile.
+Otherwise, only the roles will be evaluated.
+This will change again in the future.
+Currently, this profile is essential for working with the application.

 # Swagger UI

 Swagger UI is an open source tool that helps developers to document and test APIs (Application Programming Interfaces).
 It provides a user-friendly interface that allows the endpoints of an API to be displayed in an interactive format and interacted with directly.